thycotic/dsv-docs/product/cli-ref/group.md

 ### Delete-Members

-To remove members from a group, follow this example, wherein *deletemembers.json* contains: *{"memberNames": ["billy"]}*
+To remove members from a Group, follow this example, wherein *deletemembers.json* contains: *{"memberNames": ["billy"]}*

 ```bash
 thy group delete-members --group-name admins --data @/tmp/deletemembers.json*
 <no response>
 ```

 Note that this does not delete the user objects that were members.
-It simply makes those user objects no longer members of the group.
+It simply makes those user objects no longer members of the Group.

 ### Delete

-To delete a group, you would follow this example:
+To delete a Group, you would follow this example:

 ```bash
 thy group delete --group-name admins
 <no response>
 ```

-When you delete a group, it will no longer be usable.
-However, with the soft delete capacity of DSV, you have 72 hours to use the *restore* command to in effect undelete the group.
-After 72 hours, the group will no longer be retrievable.
+When you delete a Group, it will no longer be usable.
+However, with the soft delete capacity of DSV, you have 72 hours to use the *restore* command to in effect undelete the Group.
+After 72 hours, the Group will no longer be retrievable.

 Should you want to perform a hard delete, precluding any restore operation, you can use the *delete* command’s *--force* flag.